Astroua/SCIMES/docs/using.rst

 Running ``SCIMES``
 ==================

-``SCIMES`` relies heavily on two packages: `astrodendro <https://dendrograms.readthedocs.org/en/latest/index.html>`_ that generates the actual inputs of the program, i.e. the dendrogram and the catalog of the structure properties; and `scikit-learn <http://scikit-learn.org/stable/>`_ that provides the necessary cluster analysis techniques. ``SCIMES`` is essentially a wrapper of these two packages, where the cluster analysis is used to select relevant structures within the dendrogram.
+``SCIMES`` relies heavily on two packages:

+ * `astrodendro <https://dendrograms.readthedocs.org/en/latest/index.html>`_  generates the actual inputs of the program, i.e. the dendrogram and the catalog of the structure properties
+ * `scikit-learn <http://scikit-learn.org/stable/>`_  provides the necessary cluster analysis techniques.

+``SCIMES`` is essentially a wrapper of these two packages, where the cluster analysis is used to select relevant structures within the dendrogram.
 All explorative tools of the structures are the same of the ``astrodendro`` package.